 The good news is that magnesium is richly supplied by many common foods, especially greens, nuts, seeds, dry beans, whole grains, wheat germ, wheat and oat bran.
 The bad news: It’s often missing from processed foods.
 “Much of our current food supply is monumentally depleted of magnesium,” says Dr. Dean, noting it’s a big reason hundreds of millions of us fail to get the recommended daily allowance of 310-320 milligrams for most women, 350-360 milligrams for anyone pregnant or nursing and 400-420 mg for men.

 But low magnesium is an easy problem to fix.
 A mountain of research has demonstrated that when we use food or supplements to correct a deficiency, a lot of great things can happen.
 For example, magnesium helps get calcium into bones, slashing risk of fractures up to 62%, say Italian scientists.
 Other research has demonstrated that adequate magnesium can cut migraines 50%, ease restless legs syndrome 59% and lower kidney stone risk 80%.
+What’s more, magnesium can even cure back pain caused by constipation.

 The sleep-slim connection